 - A quality control process and agreed actions for the distribution and strategic promotion of the content.

-- A detailed inventory of existing content assets, together with information about who created the asset, when it was last updated, and whether it is due to be revisited or considered for deletion as part of the new plan.
+- A detailed inventory of existing content assets, together with information about who created the asset, when it was last updated, and whether it is due to be refreshed or considered for deletion as part of the new plan.

 Not strategically planning for your content creation is a recipe for headache and missed opportunity.
 Content is complex, and needs discipline in its execution.

-It takes time, hard work, and high levels of collaboration to document thoroughly all aspects of your content marketing plan.
+It takes time, hard work and high levels of collaboration to document thoroughly all aspects of your content marketing plan.
 But having a documented plan in place will give you something concrete to work against.
 Embrace the opportunity and dive in.